maw501/maw501.github.io/project_edx_ML/_posts/2018-10-21-columbiaX-ML-week5.md

 \end{align*}
 </div>

-In words the above is saying that there are certain functions, $\kappa$ that are the equivalent to computing the dot product between data-points in some feature space $\phi : \mathbb{R}^d \rightarrow \mathbb{R}^D$.
+In words the above is saying that there are certain functions, $\kappa$, that are the equivalent to computing the dot product between data-points in some feature space $\phi : \mathbb{R}^d \rightarrow \mathbb{R}^D$.
 The reason this is interesting and of use is that computing $K$ using $\kappa$ is often much more efficient than using $\phi$ due to what is commonly referred to as the kernel trick.
 Given the importance and amount of times this crops up I have written a [separate post](/../posts/2018/10/19/The-kernel-trick) on it.

 Kernels are useful as many machine learning algorithms rely on the computation of the dot product between data-points.
 Thus if an algorithm is formulated such that data-points $\mathbf{x}$ occur only in the form of dot products then we can replace this dot product with some choice of kernel, which is the same as having used a transformation $\phi(\mathbf{x})$.